Reactor™ - The manual

 Icons

-Set a condition when to show the lock icon
+Set a condition for when to show the lock icon.

 State Icon NoAccess

-Set a condition when to show the no access (forbidden sign)
+Set a condition for when to show the no access (forbidden sign).

 State Icon Fine

-Set a condition when to show the fine icon, generally used to indicate when coarse mode is active
+Set a condition for when to show the fine icon, generally used to indicate when coarse mode is active.

 Modifier Icon